A child genius raised in poverty, she wanted to change the world. A horrific act of violence nearly destroyed her.

 To Jasmine, a little girl with olive skin and dark eyes prone to faraway expressions, it felt like camping.
 She wasn’t enrolled in school, so her mother took her to the zoo, the botanical gardens, and the beach.
-They had a favorite park overlooking the bay where they would take long walks, watch people fishing on the pier, and wash their hair—they both had long, thick black tresses—in a fountain.
+They had a favorite park overlooking the bay where they would take long walks, watch people fishing on the pier, and wash their hair—they both had long, thick black tresses—in a public fountain.

 One night in the summer of 1997, Georgia decided to surprise Jasmine with the next day’s activity.
 While driving around, she pretended they were lost.
 After Jasmine fell asleep, Georgia headed to the campus of Stanford University, 35 miles south of San Francisco, where she parked the Voyager in a dormitory lot.
 Throughout the night, whenever someone drove past, she grabbed a flashlight and map to look like she’d pulled over for directions.